 Data Science Curriculum & Specializations for Online Part-time Program

-The Master of Science in Data Science program requires the successful completion of 12 courses to obtain a degree.
-These requirements cover six core courses, a leadership, project management, or data governance course, two required courses corresponding to a declared specialization, two electives, and a capstone project or thesis.
-A specialization may be declared as part of the application process or may be declared at any time during a student’s tenure in the program.
+* A specialization may be declared as part of the application process or may be declared at any time during a student’s tenure in the program.
 Students in the part-time online program also have the option of choosing a general data science curriculum with no declared specialization.

 Please see the academic catalog for additional information regarding the curriculum.
 Current students should refer to curriculum requirements in place at time of entry into the program.

-MSDS 400-DL Math for Data Scientists
+MSDS 400-DL Math for Modelers

 Prerequisites: None